RezepProject/backend/README.md

 ## Known Issues

 If you have a problem with migrations, try to drop all tables and (create) run the migrations again.

+If the error "Unhandled exception.
+System.ArgumentException: Host can't be null" is shown on startup, the appsettings.json is most likely missing.